open-science-promoters/RDM-promotion/website_build/content/blog/2018-06-26-data-fairy.md

 All of a sudden, a data management fairy appeared. -lists data backup options-

 And the scientist and his/her data lived happily ever after.

+---

+Distributed under the CC0 license
+From Olena Tykhostup,
+data manager